box/box-typescript-sdk-gen/docs/termsOfServiceUserStatuses.md

 terms of service, including Whether they have accepted the terms and when.

-This operation is performed by calling function `getTermOfServiceUserStatuses`.
+This operation is performed by calling function `getTermsOfServiceUserStatuses`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/get-terms-of-service-user-statuses/).

-_Currently we don't have an example for calling `getTermOfServiceUserStatuses` in integration tests_
+_Currently we don't have an example for calling `getTermsOfServiceUserStatuses` in integration tests_

 ### Arguments

-- queryParams `GetTermOfServiceUserStatusesQueryParamsArg`
+- queryParams `GetTermsOfServiceUserStatusesQueryParams`
-  - Query parameters of getTermOfServiceUserStatuses method
+  - Query parameters of getTermsOfServiceUserStatuses method
-- headers `GetTermOfServiceUserStatusesHeadersArg`
+- headers `GetTermsOfServiceUserStatusesHeaders`
-  - Headers of getTermOfServiceUserStatuses method
+  - Headers of getTermsOfServiceUserStatuses method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.